 View this post on Instagram

 Recently, I had the chance to check out a unique Black Rodeo experience thanks to the team at Nissan.
 As a proud sponsor of the Tennessee Black Rodeo, Nissan extends its support and philanthropic efforts within its own community of Nashville, TN while celebrating the rodeo culture and accompanying neighborhood partners.
 During the show, rodeo enthusiasts enjoyed a full schedule of competitive events, including steer wrestling, relay races, bull riding, barrel racing and more!

 The Black Rodeo USA celebrates African-American history and culture and creates remarkable memories for fans and families alike.
 Not only does the rodeo take place in Nashville, TV and Arizona, but they tour throughout the entire US.
+If you’re planning to stay overnight in Arizona, Flagstaff hotel is a spectacular accommodation choice in the area.
 The annual rodeos promote an appreciation for cultural heritage, provide education about the role African Americans played in shaping the history of the West, while giving fans a hands-on experience with sportsmanship, equestrianism and agriculture.

 We even had the pleasure of seeing how the ladies of the Black Rodeo “get down” within the barrel racing and steer underrating contests as well.

 If you missed out on the Black Rodeo Experience earlier this year, you still have plenty of chances to catch the excitement in a city near you soon.

 July 8th – Midwest Invitational Black Rodeo (California)